-For the January to March 2022 period, $1,253.59 is the maximum amount for 65-year eligible seniors.
+For 2022, $1,253.59 is the maximum amount for 65-year eligible seniors.
 The amount is adjusted quarterly to reflect changes in the Consumer Price Index.

 Receiving the CPP benefit before the age of 65 will reduce your benefit by 7.2% annually.
 However, you can make the most of your CPP benefits by earning an 8.4% annual increase when you delay it after the age of 65.